Income Tax in United States: Complete Guide

 What is the top tax rate?

-The top configured rate in the current guide model is 37.0%.
+For United States, the top configured rate in the current guide model is 37.0%.

 What is the average salary after tax?